 So, we have now seen, very specifically, the impacts of this bogus, non-responsible “gospel” on the major concepts of the legitimate redemptive plan of God.
-Indeed, this devilish redemptive counterfeit plan has very methodically introduced grotesque distortions of the key issues of redemption.
+Indeed, this devilish counterfeit plan has very methodically introduced grotesque distortions to the key issues of redemption.

 The concepts of Sin, Faith, Grace, Righteousness, Good Works, and God’s Love have all been deeply corrupted in the minds of many across a huge swath of the modern Church.
 And, the practical embrace of these errant ideas, within all denominational quadrants at the grass-roots level, has introduced a widespread apathy into the modern Church.

-Truly, this dark “gospel” has greatly succeeded in diminishing the awareness of the here-and-now import of the Resurrection of Christ in the contemporary Church.
-Thus, many are now left largely ignorant of even the possibility of personal empowerment, and the real renewal of our character essence and life circumstance through the devout believer’s merger with the Living Christ.
+And truly, this dark “gospel” has greatly succeeded in diminishing the awareness of the here-and-now import of the Resurrection of Christ within the contemporary Church.
+Thus, many are now left largely ignorant of even the possibility of the believer’s true and thorough renewal through his empowering merger with the Living Christ.

-Thus, this delusional approach has broadly subverted the spectacular opportunity offered to humanity by the Resurrection for a true personal newness.
-And, it has replaced that wonderful opportunity with the absolute emptiness of legitimized relational apathy as described in the letter that Jesus left for these times in The Book of the Revelation.
+So, this delusional approach to redemption has broadly suppressed and subverted the spectacular opportunity offered to humanity by the Resurrection of Christ for a true personal newness.
+And, it has replaced that wonderful opportunity with the absolute emptiness of “theologically legitimized” relational apathy as described in the letter that Jesus left for these present, these “Laodicean times,” in The Book of the Revelation.

 A Huge Contributing Factor…

 And too, there is a huge contributing factor which has been key to the Church’s failure to recognize the repulsiveness of this revised gospel.
 It is a flawed learning process which the modern Church has come to embraced.